TiaPan-vietnam/PythonAC_midterm/README.md

 2. copy a1.txt, b2.txt, c1.txt to temp3/cc1
 3. Delete bb2

-Create a `problem1.md` and write the coomad that you use in order, and attach the process and results (ls-R) and upload it to the midterm exam repository.
+Create a `problem1.md` and write the coomad that you use in order, and attach the process and results (ls -R) and upload it to the midterm exam repository.

 ## Qestion 2 : Git-it

-> 2-1 fork **NDHUGE10802/PythonAC_midterm_2-1** repository, using command line (Git Bash, terminal) to clone repository and add **midterm** branch to add `mid-studentnumber.txt` that include date, name, student number, and student class, complete all requiremt in local and push it back to repository, finally send PR request to request merge.
+> 2-1 fork **NDHUGE10802/PythonAC_midterm_2-1** repository, using command line (Git Bash, terminal) to clone repository and add **"midterm"** branch to add `mid-studentnumber.txt` that include date, name, student number, and student class, complete all requiremt in local and push it back to repository, finally send PR request to request merge.
 >
 > Create`problem2-1.md` include your opertion and upload it to the midterm exam repository.